Valeryshchurik/neural-python-test-task/README.md

-Repository contains some initial setups for llm file parsing service using LangChain.
+Repository contains prepared processors for llm file parsing service using LangChain.
+Two processors represented here:

+a) Synchronous processor that uses a basic method for linking chain elements
+b) Asynchronous processor that is based on using langgraph.

 Processors take data from /data folder and save the processing result to /result folder

 ### Setup steps: